DebConf is the annual conference of the Debian community. This year’s DebConf was held in Kosovo, a European country from the Balkans.

 DebConf22 logo

 Debian sponsored me for the conference.
-Indian attendees needed a visa to enter Kosovo, which got complicated due to Kosovo not having any embassies in India.
-To obtain a visa, we could travel to some other country and visit a Kosovo embassy to apply for a visa.
-However, it was not practical.
-Another option was to send our passports to a Kosovo embassy in another country by post.
-Sending my passport outside the country seemed risky and time consuming.
-Fortunately, the organizing team found another way - by sending the required documents by email to Kosovo embassy in Tirana, Albania and collecting the visas by visiting the embassy in person.
-This was possible because Albania was visa-free for Indians during that time period.
-However, this is not the standard way to get a Kosovo visa and it was an exception made by the Ministry of Foreign Affairs of Kosovo for us.
+Indian attendees needed a visa to enter Kosovo, which got complicated due to Kosovo not having any embassies in India (India doesn’t recognize Kosovo as an independent country).
+The organizing team came up with a solution - to send the required documents by email to Kosovo embassy in Tirana, Albania (neighboring country of Kosovo) and collecting the visas later by visiting the embassy in person.
+This was possible because Albania was granting visa-free entry for Indians during that time period.
+However, this was not the standard way to get a Kosovo visa and it was an exception made by the Ministry of Foreign Affairs of Kosovo for us.

 The conference was to begin on the 10th of July.
 So, I booked my flight tickets from Delhi to Tirana for the 6th and bus tickets from Tirana to Prizren for the 10th of July.
 Further, I transferred the visa fee worth 40 Euros into the embassy’s bank account using wise.com.
 On the 9th of June, I emailed my documents to the Kosovo embassy in Tirana for my visa application.
 Here is the list of documents I sent: